jelmer/debian-changelog-rs/README.md

 Debian Changelog parser
 =======================

-This crate provides a parser for debian/changelog files, as described in the Debian policy,
+This create provides a parser for debian/changelog files, as described in the Debian policy,
 [section 4.4](https://www.debian.org/doc/debian-policy/ch-source.html#debian-changelog-debian-changelog).